The 9th Psychological Operations Battalion (Airborne)

 Echo Company, 9th PSYOP Battalion Tactical PSYOP Teams prepare to fire their mounted 50 caliber machine-gun on the firing line.

 9th PSYOP Battalion members prepare a Humvee installing a speaker system on the roof.

 Staff Sergeant Jason Bryant of the 9th PSYOP Battalion adjusts the Cheetah telecommunications satelite dish at the U.S. Army Special Operations Command exhibit during the AUSA Annual Meeting and Exposition.
 The portable dish is used for voice communication and to transmit data -- including print materials -- to and from remote sites.

-A tactical psychological operations team from the 9th Military Information Support Battalion broadcasts an emergency message during civil support training at Camp Butner, N.C., March 19, 2016.
-(Photo: Spc.
-Jeremie Lee)
+A tactical psychological operations team from the 9th PSYOP Battalion broadcasts an emergency message during civil support training at Camp Butner, N.C., 19 March 2016.
+(Photo: Specialist Jeremie Lee)

 In 1990, the Battalion became responsible for tactical psychological operations worldwide, becoming the tactical support battalion for the 4th Psychological Operations Group (Airborne).
 The unit subsequently participated in Operation Desert Shield and Operation Desert Storm, being awarded campaign streamers for Defense of Saudi Arabia and Liberation and Defense of Kuwait.